CSCfi/csc-user-guide/docs/apps/braker.md

 ## Usage

-In Puhti Braker should be used only in batch jobs.
+In Puhti BRAKER should be used only in batch jobs.
 Either in normal batch jobs or in interactive batch jobs.
 You can start interative batch job with command:

 ```text